ShawonAshraf/page-counter-wasm/README.md

 # page-counter-wasm

-A rust web-assembly module to count pages from uploaded documents (pdf, xlsx, txt and markdown) in the frontend.
-The module embeds pdfjs inside wasm to parse pdf and pure rust methods for excel, txt and markdown file parsing.
+A rust web-assembly module to count pages from uploaded documents (pdf, xlsx, docx, pptx, txt and markdown) in the frontend.
+The module embeds pdfjs inside wasm to parse pdf and pure rust methods for excel, word documents, powerpoint presentations, txt and markdown file parsing.

 ## pre-requisites